We make our "organic" soap and shampoo

 Soapmaking adds another dimension to the labeling issue in that it is the result of a chemical reaction.
 Personal care products such as creams, lotions,

 etc. are simply a mixture of ingredients.
 By definition, a mixture is composed of two or more substances and each substance keeps its original properties in the final product.

 As a result of the chemical reaction of soapmaking (saponification), there is no lye left in the finished product.
-If we were allowed to exclude the lye in calculating the percentage of organic ingredients in our finished bars, our "organic as possible" soaps could be labeled organic.
+If we were allowed to exclude the lye in calculating the percentage of organic ingredients in our finished bars, our "organic as possible" soaps could be labeled organic soap.

 It is interesting to note that in Europe the lye is NOT counted as an ingredient and as a result soap can be labeled as Organic.
 For example, you will see soaps certified by ecocert labeled as organic.

 Truth in labeling is important to Chagrin Valley Soap & Salve.
 Educated, informed consumers make the best choices.
 Hopefully as consumer awareness grows and the natural and organic personal care products industry also grows, the federal government will adopt labeling standards for personal care products which will include the special circumstances of organic handmade soap!

 For more information read the article from the Organic Trade Association: Questions and Answers About Organic